ritual-net/infernet-container-starter/projects/hello-world/hello-world.md

 the result, it will use the `forge` console to print the result.

 **Anvil Logs**: First, it's useful to look at the logs of the anvil node to see what's going on.
-In a new terminal, run `docker logs -f anvil-node`.
+In a new terminal, run `docker logs -f infernet-anvil`.

 **Deploying the contracts**: In another terminal, run the following command: